On this page:

 Access to orientation and information

-Under these benchmarks, an orientation program and information should be accessible to all enrolled students, providing for those enrolling at different entry points.
+Under the SSARA Guidelines, an orientation program and information must be provided to all enrolled students, including those enrolling at different entry points, to provide them with information that is not of an academic nature and that supports them.
 Relevant information may be provided to students in oral or written form, or by electronic means such as via the provider’s website, email, SMS broadcasts or podcasts.

 Students must be provided with information on how to access health, welfare, advocacy and career services.